Polynomial definability in constraint languages with few subpowers: Introduction

+Let us make two remarks here: By \cite[Theorem 3.12]{berman_varieties_2010} every constraint languages $\Gamma$ that does not have few subpowers, has $2^{2^{\Omega(n)}}$ many pp-definable relations of arity $n$.
+Therefore every such $\Gamma$ requires exponential-length pp-definitions, and the `only if' direction of Conjecture \ref{conjecture:short-definitions-iff-few-subpowers} holds.

+Second, it can be easily seen that Conjecture \ref{conjecture:short-definitions-iff-few-subpowers} is true in the Boolean case, i.e., for constraint languages on a two-element domain.
+This fact was first stated in~\cite[Corollary~1]{lagerkvist_polynomially_2014} where the authors studied an equivalent condition (namely definability by pp-formulas with polynomially many existential quantifiers) for Boolean constraint languages, under the name \emph{polynomial closedness}.
+The reason is that Boolean constraint languages with few subpowers fall into one of two well-behaved types, which we will demonstrate in Examples~\ref{example:lin} and~\ref{example:2SAT}.

-In Section~\ref{section:main-result} we prove Theorem~\ref{theorem:main-result}, the main result of our paper, which confirms the conjecture for a substantial class of constraint languages, namely those whose \emph{polymorphism algebra} generates a \emph{residually finite variety}.
+The main result of our paper, stated in Theorem~\ref{theorem:main-result}, confirms the conjecture for a substantial class of constraint languages, namely those whose \emph{polymorphism algebra} generates a \emph{residually finite variety}.
 This, in particular, implies that Conjecture~\ref{conjecture:short-definitions-iff-few-subpowers} also holds for constraint languages on three-element domains (Corollary \ref{cor:3}).
-The proof proceeds by first reducing to the case of \emph{critical} relations (see \cite{zhuk_key_2017}), and then employing structural theorems from universal algebra, in a similar fashion as in~\cite{bulatov_subpower_2019}.
-We explain some necessary background from universal algebra in Section \ref{section:algebra}.
+The proof proceeds by first showing that it is enough to consider so-called \emph{critical} relations, and then employing structural theorems from universal algebra, in a similar fashion as in~\cite{bulatov_subpower_2019}.

+Apart from being a natural property from the point of view of constraint satisfaction, in Section \ref{section:SMP} we argue that short pp-definitions have further applications in the study of the \emph{subpower membership problem} $\SMP(\algA)$ over an algebraic structure~$\algA$ (see \cite{kozen_complexity_1977,mayr_subpower_2012,bulatov_subpower_2019}), i.e., the problem of deciding whether a given list of tuples over $\algA$ generates another tuple over $\algA$.